How to Create an Excel Financial Model with Debt Financing

 • Equity: Funding coming from investors in exchange for a share of ownership and potential future returns.

-• Debt: Financing from banks or other lenders in exchange for a promise of future repayments and interests (and potential claim on your assets should you break that promise).
+• Debt: Financing from banks or other lenders in exchange for a promise of future repayments and interests (and potential claim on the assets should a business break that promise).

-In most young businesses, you can expect the heavy burden of financing to fall on equity.
-With established revenues in later years, you can introduce some debt financing in later years.
+For example, in many young businesses, you can expect the heavy burden of financing to fall on equity.
+Then, with established revenues in later years, you can introduce some debt financing.

 debt equity funding chart

 Step 3.
 An illustration of debt and equity funding breakdown.
-Download the full Excel template here.
+Notice that in this example, the debt leverage increases over time.
+You can download the complete Excel template here.

-Learn More: Visit my blog on How to Create a Project Finance Model in Excel for more examples of calculating funding requirements by source.
+Learn More: Visit my blog on How to Create a Project Finance Model for more examples of calculating funding requirements by source.

-Step 4: Calculating and Modelling Debt Financing in Excel
+Step 4: Calculating and Modelling Debt Financing in Microsoft Excel

 While equity investors may be more interested in future performance, the lenders will likely be more conservative.
 They will probably focus on historical performance.
-That is one reason debt is difficult to raise in the early period of business growth when there’s no steady track record.
+As a result, debt may be more difficult to raise in the early period of business growth when there’s no steady track record.

 debt funding financial model excel example

 Step 4.
-An example of a Debt Funding Model in Excel.
-Download the full spreadsheet here.
+An example of a Debt Funding Model in Microsoft Excel.
+The template assumes several tranches over time and models the corresponding repayment schedules separately.
+You can download the entire spreadsheet here.

-The example of a financial model above calculates the level of debt by applying Excel’s Present Value formula.
-The debt model takes the average historical gross margin to ensure a business can pay off its obligations using revenues from existing sales.
+The financial model above calculates the level of debt by applying Microsoft Excel’s Present Value formula.
+As a result, the debt estimate uses the average historical gross margin to ensure a business can pay off its obligations using revenues from existing sales.

-Learn More: Visit my blog on How to Create a Telecom Investment Model in Excel for more examples of calculating debt financing.
+Learn More: Visit my blog on How to Create a Telecom Investment Model for more examples of calculating debt financing.

 Step 5: Using a Financial Model to Calculate Equity Returns

 The rest of the financing will come through equity raised by potential investors.
-My Financial Model Template calculates the investment required as the difference between the following cash flow components:
+For example, my Financial Model Template calculates the investment required as the difference between the following cash flow components:

 • Current Cash Balance: This could be the cash in a business bank account from which a business can cover its day-to-day operations.